Estimating Individual Responses when Tomorrow Matters: Average partial effects for dynamic settings

+where $\varepsilon_{it}$ has zero mean given $x_{it}$, $\pi_{it}$ and $z_{it}$.
+In the next section we will give conditions under which (\ref{eq_novel}) is obtained as the optimal decision rule for $y_{it}$ in a dynamic structural model.
+For example, in an intertemporal model of consumption and saving behavior, we will give conditions under which consumption $y_{it}$ depends, in addition to assets $z_{it}$ and current income $x_{it}$, on beliefs $\pi_{it}$ about next period's income $x_{i,t+1}$.

-In model (\ref{eq_novel}), we will be interested in documenting the effects of a change from $x_{it}=x$ to $x_{it}=x^{(\delta)}$, associated with a change in beliefs from $\pi_{it}=\pi$ to $\pi_{it}=\pi^{(\delta)}$.
-As an example, consider again the effect of shifting current (log) income $x_{it}$ by a $\delta$ amount.
-In this case, $\pi^{(\delta)}$ is the belief about future income $x_{i,t+1}$ under the $\delta$ mean shift.
-The tax has two distinct effects on outcomes: a contemporaneous effect associated with the change in $x_{it}$, and a dynamic effect associated with the change in beliefs $\pi_{it}$.
+Suppose the researcher is interested in documenting the impact, {in period $t$}, of an exogenous change in $x_{it}$ to some other value $x_{it}^{(\delta)}$, which in turn is associated with a change in beliefs from $\pi_{it}$ to $\pi_{it}^{(\delta)}$.
+An example is a proportional tax, corresponding (in logs) to $x_{it}^{(\delta)}=x_{it}+\delta$. {More generally, one may consider a transformation $x_{it}^{(\delta)}=\delta(x_{it})$, with $\delta$ some function, in which case the whole distribution of $x_{it}$ changes in the counterfactual.} Then, $\pi_{it}^{(\delta)}$ is the belief about future log income $x_{i,t+1}$ under the tax. {However, we assume that the other factors $z_{it}$, which are predetermined, are not affected at time $t$ under the counterfactual, although they may change in subsequent periods.
+Hence, the tax has two distinct effects on period-$t$ outcomes: a contemporaneous effect associated with the change in $x_{it}$, and a dynamic effect associated with the change in beliefs $\pi_{it}$.}